Luisa Vertova

-Luisa Vertova (30 December 1920 – 28 June 2021) was an Italian art historian.
+Luisa Felicita Vertova (30 December 1920 – 28 June 2021) was an Italian art historian.
 Her research work mostly focused on Renaissance Italian painters such as Piero della Francesca, Mantegna, Paolo Veronese, Titian, Botticelli and Caravaggio.
 In addition, she undertook numerous projects as editor of several editions of her mentor Bernard Berenson's and her husband Benedict Nicolson's writings.

 Early life and education

 Vertova was born to philosopher Giacomo Vertova, a descendant of a noble family in Bergamo.
 Giacomo Vertova was forced out of his university teaching job due to his anti-fascist ideals.
 Despite his liberal views, he was described as "intolerant and authoritarian" and led a strict household.
 Vertova had two siblings, brother Gino and sister Nori.

 Vertova spent her childhood in Florence, Italy, but when she was six the family moved from Florence to a villa in Fiesole, Italy with their extended family.

 Vertova originally wanted to be an artist, but art school was considered unsuitable for a girl from a "good family."
 Vertova studied art history and archaeology at the University of Florence in the 1940s.